|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 Topeka — "They don't work."
 [My personal note -- How's THAT for a short answer?]

-That's the short answer from Kansas Corrections Secretary Roger Werholz when asked why the state doesn't have
+That's the short answer from Kansas Corrections Secretary Roger Werholz when asked why the state doesn't have laws

-were absconding supervision, going underground, because they were losing their places to live.
+supervision, going underground, because they were losing their places to live.

 Kansas has looked at imposing residency restrictions, but has so far decided against it.
 And the state has gone a

 step further and placed a moratorium against any city in Kansas putting in its own restrictions.
-"What we
+"What we want

-safe as possible.
+possible.
 Residency restrictions does not deliver that."

-In addition to offenders going "underground" and no longer reporting where they live, other states have
+In addition to offenders going "underground" and no longer reporting where they live, other states have found

-need and away from available jobs.
+away from available jobs.